nthalt/llm-project/README.md

     pip install -r requirements.txt
     ```

 4. **Create a file named .env in the project root and add your PostgreSQL database connection details.
-Use .env.example as a reference.**
+Use .env.example as a reference.
+Make sure to update the django project path**

     ```bash
     cp .env.example .env